liesnikov/extensible-elaborator/paper/main.md

 **Plan**:

-* showcase how exactly the simplest implicits are solved with the unification
 * show what we need the pre-processor to produce
   * one option here is what's described in section 1, to translate
     ```